djsutherland/py-sdm/README.rst

   ``pip install -U``.

 * `FLANN <http://people.cs.ubc.ca/~mariusm/index.php/FLANN/FLANN>`_
-  is used for fast nearest-neighbor searches.
+  is used for fast nearest-neighbor searches, through the `cyflann <https://github.com/dougalsutherland/cyflann`_ library.
-  *NOTE*: this version of py-sdm *REQUIRES* you to either use a version of FLANN compiled without OpenMP support, or my `conditional-openmp <https://github.com/dougalsutherland/flann/tree/conditional-openmp>`_ version.
-This is because we parallelize calls to FLANN through OpenMP, and if FLANN is also trying to do that it'll segfault.
+  *NOTE*: this version of py-sdm *REQUIRES* you to either use a development version of FLANN compiled without OpenMP support (which may slow some things down), or my `conditional-openmp <https://github.com/dougalsutherland/flann/tree/conditional-openmp>`_ version.
-  On OSX you get this from Homebrew/science with "brew install flann", since the default clang compiler doesn't support OpenMP.
-Otherwise, make sure you install from my fork above.
+  The OpenMP problem is because we parallelize calls to FLANN through OpenMP, and if FLANN is also trying to do that it'll segfault (even if it only asks for one thread).
+  Also, the currently-released version of flann, 1.8.4, usually doesn't work with cyflann out of the box because of a problem with its pkg-config files ([fixed six months ago](https://github.com/mariusmuja/flann/commit/0fba4ec67ccf367a55c27388226ba2675396933f) but not yet in a release).

 * `vlfeat-ctypes <https://github.com/dougalsutherland/vlfeat-ctypes>`_, a
   minimal ctypes interface to the `vlfeat <http://www.vlfeat.org>`_ computer